 How to Prepare for the In-Person Job and Internship Fair

 Success at a job and internship fair requires preparation.
 You’ll need a top-quality resume, knowledge about the employers attending the fair, a game plan for your day, and, of course, your professional attire!
-Utilize our resources below to prepare for the Fall 2022 In-Person Job and Internship Fair, taking place from 11 a.m. – 3:30 p.m. on Wednesday, September 21.
+Utilize our resources below to prepare for the Spring 2023 In-Person Job and Internship Fairs.
+This semester, two in-person fairs will be offered:

 It is recommended that you register in advance for the Job and Internship Fair.
 However, registration is not required for the in-person fairs and you may still attend even if you have not registered.
 You are not expected to attend the entire time–just what works for your schedule.
 Please also remember to bring your student ID to the in-person fair as it will be needed for check-in.
 Registration for the spring Job and Internship Fairs will open on January 18, 2023.

 (Please note that registration is a requirement for attending the Virtual Job and Internship Fair)

-It needs to be top-notch!
-Use samples from the Fleishman Center’s Career Guide as reference, or download editable templates from our website.
-Meet with a Fleishman Center staff member by scheduling an appointment in hireBING for feedback..
+Your resume or CV needs to be top-notch!
+You can use samples from the Fleishman Center’s Career Guide as reference, or download editable templates from our website.
+Meet with a Fleishman Center staff member by scheduling an appointment in hireBING for feedback.

 3. Get ready to make a strong first impression

 It’s important to make a strong and professional first impression when connecting with employers.
 The following tips will help you to stand out when meeting a recruiter for the first time: